 All full and part-time students, faculty members, and staff of the University may use any of the University libraries.
 The University ID card serves as a library card.
-The major libraries are the Edward G. Miner Library (serving School of Nursing, School of Medicine and Dentistry, Strong Memorial Hospital), and Rush Rhees Library (serving River Campus).
-Students also are welcome to use other UR libraries, including John R. Williams Health Sciences Library at Highland Hospital and Basil G. Bibby Library at Eastman Institute for Oral Health.
+The major libraries are the Edward G. Miner Library (serving the School of Nursing, School of Medicine and Dentistry, Strong Memorial Hospital), and Rush Rhees Library (serving River Campus).
+Students also are welcome to use other UR libraries, including the Basil G. Bibby Library at Eastman Institute for Oral Health.
 Graduate students seeking literature to prepare theses are encouraged to use the Miner and Rush Rhees libraries.

-Edward G. Miner Library, 1-6220 (275-3361), has a comprehensive collection and also subscribes to thousands of electronic journals and hundreds of electronic books.
-Go to Miner online at https://www.urmc.rochester.edu/libraries/miner.aspx to access all of Miner's electronic resources or use the library tab in Blackboard.
-Miner Library also has many computers (both PC and MAC) which provide access to its electronic resources, and graphics and statistical software.
+Miner Library, 1-6220 (275- 3361), has a comprehensive collection and subscribes to thousands of electronic journals and hundreds of electronic books.
+Visit the Miner Library website to access all electronic resources or use the library tab in Blackboard.
+Miner Librarians are available on call Monday - Friday from 9:00 am - 5:00 pm.
+Miner Library also has PCs and Macs available for use and includes various software and access to resources.
+Miner Library is available to all students 24/7 with swipe access located at the 1-6010 entrance by the Employee Pharmacy.